 Cocoa Butter: The cocoa mass is made up of natural fat and cocoa powder, which can be separated.
-By separating them they can be combined in different proportions to create different flavors and consistencies of chocolate.
-Cocoa butter is therefore nothing to do with butter but is the naturally occuring fat from the cocoa bean.
+By separating them they can be combined in different proportions to create different flavours and consistencies of chocolate.
+Cocoa butter is therefore nothing to do with butter but is the naturally occurring fat from the cocoa bean.
 This fat is a polyunsaturated fat primarily made up of Oleic acid - the main fat found in olive oil.

 Cocoa Liquor: When the cocoa nibs are heated and crushed they form a liquid cocoa mass that is refreed to as cocoa liquor. t has no connection to any alcoholic liquor.
 The liquor can be dried and it forms a cocoa mass, that is an unrefined unsweetened chocolate.